DanielPickens/WebScraper-using-Pandas/README.md

 ~$ cd webscraper-using-pandas
 ~$ python scraper.py -s http://target.com -t 200
--$ base url in scraper.py needs to be changed to accommodate target location url
+-$ base url in scraper.py needs to be changed to accommodate target location url ~$requests.Get needs to be modified to accommodate target url